 Fat cakes also known as Vetkoek (in Afrikaans) or Oukuki ( in my mother tongue Oshiwambo) are sweet, fluffy and moist deep fried dough balls.
 Fat cakes are so loved in Namibia, especially in the northern part of the country.
 They also happen to be my favorite childhood snack.

-The classic fat cake recipe uses only 5 ingredients, namely lukewarm water, salt, dry yeast, sugar and flour.
-But nowadays some add butter, milk and eggs.
 When making my fat cakes however, I always add a knife tip nutmeg to the classic recipe.
 Because nutmeg adds an amazing touch to the fat cakes.
 Feel free to skip it if you don’t have some home.

 This recipe is simple, egg – and dairy – free and uses only a few ingredients.
 For starters it might take longer while making the fat cakes, especially the deep frying part, but I assure you, it is all worth it.